CyDef-Plaksha/CTF/README.md

 Internet use is allowed!

-## Doing the puzzles!
+## Doing the puzzles

 You can download the puzzles and their files by clicking the Large green button on the Top Right.
-If you have worked with GitHub before, you can also clone this repository.
+If you have worked with GitHub before, you know what to do :).

+The solutions to these puzzles are now available in the same directory (folder) as the puzzles.

-## Submitting!
+## Solutions

-Submission is *PUZZLE WISE*.
-You don't have to wait to submit all the puzzles!

-You can submit the puzzles by using this [Microsoft Form](https://forms.office.com/r/PqDycfnTx0).
-Please submit using a valid Plaksha ID that is registered in the event. **Flags are case-sensitive.**

-**SUBMIT A FLAG AS SOON AS YOU ARE DONE WITH A PUZZLE, DON'T WAIT TO SUBMIT FLAGS TILL THE END!!!** You score higher if you have more valid submissions in a lower amount of time.
+You cannot officially submit these puzzles any more, however you can try them against the solutions!
+Solutions are present in the respective folders.

-## Hints
+## Issues?

-For hints, please ask the CyDef members at any point in time.

-**Each puzzle has a maximum of 3 hints**.
-The more hints you take, the more points get docked from your final score.
+If there are any Issues or Questions, Please use the Repository's Issues tab to raise queries.